-Remote Room Testing begins at $500 and a multi-room commercial facility design will have require fees beginning in the $10,000 range.
-A single room audiophile or control room design would typically be in the $3,000 range.
-Important to understand is that EVERY job has it’s own factors and it’s own properly defined scope of work.
+Remote Room Testing begins at $500 and a multi-room commercial facility design will have services beginning at the $10,000 range.
+A single room audiophile or control room design would typically be in the $4,000 range.
+Important to understand is that EVERY job has its own factors and its own properly defined scope of work.
 Design and Consulting costs are quoted per job.

-The resulting design has to support not only the scope of work but the people executing it.
-From a napkin sketch to a 30 page document set, the design intents and specifics have to be clearly communicated.
+The resulting design must support not only the scope of work but the people executing it.
+From a napkin sketch to a 30-page document set, the design intents and specifics have to be clearly communicated.
 HdAcoustics follows standard architect protocol: program development, concept creation, design development, documentation, bid review, construction support and final verification.

 Remote Design Works because today’s technology allows detailed and timely communications, because advances in acoustical modeling processes/software, and because the remote design process HdAcoustics utilizes has been perfected over the past twenty years.